simicvm/discord-bot-notion/README.md

 Paste the Discord bot token you obtained earlier into `DISCORD_BOT_TOKEN`.

+Optionally, add the poll interval in seconds, e.g., `POLL_INTERVAL = 120`.
+The interval should be at least 120 seconds, and it defaults to that value if not provided.

+Optionally, set the log level, e.g., `LOGLEVEL = 'INFO'`.
+Allowed values are: `DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`.
+The default value is INFO.

 ### Give Channel Permission (optional)

 If your desired channel is private, you will need to give permissions to the bot.
 Go to `Edit Channel` -> `Permissions` in Discord for the channel you want the bot to post in and make the appropriate changes.